How to buy the best slow cooker

 Many cheap slow cookers still come with a keep-warm setting, so you could save money by choosing a basic model over something fancier.
-Find out about common features below, or use our guide on getting the most from your slow cooker for help knowing which settings are best for different foods.
+Find out about common features below, or use our guide on for help knowing which settings are best for different foods.

 It sounds obvious, but a light is a good visual indicator that your slow cooker is working.
 This is useful as they take a while to warm up and you won’t be able to tell straight away that cooking has started.